-Organic pigments are pigments produced from coal tar petrochemicals and other materials.
+Organic pigments are pigments produced from coal tar, petrochemicals, and other materials.
 Organic pigments are less bright compared to inorganic dyes.
 Inorganic pigments are further classified as synthetic inorganic pigments and natural mineral pigments.

 Natural mineral pigments are those pigments produced from natural sources, including plants, trees, soil, and minerals.
 Peacock stone, turquoise, and ochre are some examples of natural mineral pigments.
 Rock paints are another example of these pigments used in Japanese painting.
 Moreover, pharmaceutical colors and pigments are famous for coloring various medical devices and pharmaceutical dosage forms.